 Don Gullet remembered that Billy “really used to let Fowler have it if the pitchers screwed up…I was having trouble throwing strikes so Martin sent Fowler to the mound.
 He said, ‘Billy told me to tell you that Babe Ruth is dead.
 That ain’t Babe Ruth up there so throw strikes.
 Please, Gully, throw strikes or Billy is really gonna be pissed at me.’”
 Fowler’s close relationship with Martin was both a blessing and a curse; he was often the pawn in Martin’s love-hate relationship with owner George Steinbrenner.
 According to sportswriter Filip Bondy, “Steinbrenner regularly threatened to fire Art Fowler, Billy Martin’s fishing buddy, sending Martin into fits of self-destruction.”

-In 1983 it was back to the Yankees, only to be fired once again.
-Fowler returned home to Spartanburg.
+In 1983 it was back to the Yankees, but Fowler was soon fired once again.
 “George Steinbrenner told me on June 17 that he was going to make a change.
 He gave me the remainder of my year’s salary and a $20,000 bonus, which was an outstanding thing to do.
 Then he told me he wanted me to evaluate the pitching talent in the minor league system.
 He told me to go home and think about it.
 Nobody has called me since….
 I’m a big-league pitching coach who has had 15 20-game winners and three pitchers who won 25 or more games—Ron Guidry, Mickey Lolich and Ferguson Jenkins….
 I don’t want to work for anybody except Billy.
 It will take a lot of money to get me back to the Yankees.
 I’ve got a lot of pride.
 I was embarrassed when they did that to me.
 For now, I’m just going to stay at home.”

 Fowler refused to badmouth Steinbrenner, however.
 His only comment was “He doesn’t know anything about baseball, and he listens to the wrong advice.
 I told him: ‘You listen to Billy Martin for the rest of the season, and you’ll win the pennant.’
 But how could I make Doyle Alexander a winner?
 He’s a great person, he makes one-point-eight million dollars, I love him.
 But he can’t pitch.”